MicrosoftDocs/sql-docs/docs/reporting-services/report-data/specify-credential-and-connection-information-for-report-data-sources.md

   - "security [Reporting Services], data sources"
   - "Windows integrated security [Reporting Services]"

-#customer intent: As a Reporting Services user, I want to learn how a report server handles credentials so that I can securely manage my data.
+#customer intent: As a Reporting Services user, I want to see how a report server handles credentials so that I can securely manage my data.
 ---
 # Credentials and connections for report data sources